dinschr/pod-json/docs/order-api.md

 > **Note:** This document is conceptual and may not match any live implementation 1:1.
 > Exact URLs and behaviour will be agreed with integrators during onboarding.

 ---

+## 0. Implementation status

+This section reflects the current state of the private pilot implementation.

+- `GET /v1/health` – ✅ Live
+- `GET /v1/orders?id=<ClientId>` –⚙️ Designed, implementation in progress
+- `POST /v1/orders` – ⚙️ Designed, implementation in progress
+- `GET /v1/orders/{apiOrderId}` – 💤 Planned
+- Webhooks – 💤 Planned

+The wire protocol and JSON formats are considered **stable enough for pilot use**, but details may still change.

+---